 If you are not on a tight budget, there are guides riding motorbikes who will offer to give you a tour around the lakes, and to take you to see flamingos for around $100 pesos per person.

-There are tours of the Rio Legartos natural reserve which leave from Rio Legartos, which include a boat trip into the reserve to see flamingos, crocodiles and plenty of other birdlife, and a visit to the pink lakes.
+There are tours of the Rio Lagartos natural reserve which leave from Rio Lagartos, which include a boat trip into the reserve to see flamingos, crocodiles and plenty of other birdlife, and a visit to the pink lakes.
 I had read that these tours were relatively expensive for cash-strapped backpackers like me, so I decided to take the bus to Las Coloradas, with a couple of girls from my hostel.

 How to Get to the Pink Lakes by Public Transport

-The next morning, take a bus from Valladolid to Tizimin, which is about half way between Valladolid and Rio Legartos.
+The next morning, take a bus from Valladolid to Tizimin, which is about half way between Valladolid and Rio Lagartos.
 Second class Oriente buses leave every 45 minutes or so, although ours was supposed to leave at 8am and was half an hour late setting off.
 To make sure you get the (only!) connecting bus from Tizimin to Las Coloradas, I recommend taking the 8am Oriente bus from Valladolid, which cost $30 pesos.
 There are no ADO bus routes to Las Coloradas, so don’t bother looking on their website for bus times.

 There is only one bus per day that goes directly to Las Coloradas from Tizimin, and that leaves at 10.30am, from the bus terminal behind the terminal where you just arrived from Valladolid.
 Ask at the ticket desk if you need help finding it, or just go out the door, turn right & right again to get to the entrance of the other terminal.